yogeshmpandey/yogeshmpandey.github.io/_posts/2024/2024-11-11-a-day-in-pushkar.md

 <img src="https://i.imgur.com/c8mP7d3.jpg" alt="A Day in Pushkar">
 > A old Idol atop the hill temple

-The temple top provided an amazing view of the city.
-One part of the city was still covered in the mist and another part (the hilly part) was quite clear.
-After soaking up the views from the top, we went back and bid goodbye to Pushkar.
+At the temple summit, we were greeted with stunning views of Pushkar.
+Part of the city lay under a misty veil, while the surrounding hills stood clear in the morning light.
+From this vantage, we could also see the Pushkar Gurudwara, various lake views, and the distant Savitri Mata Temple.
+After soaking in the breathtaking panoramas, we made our way back, savoring our last moments in Pushkar before bidding farewell.